 Let’s start from the top: I write about PC, Mac, and mobile software.
 Video games and comic books, too.
 I’m currently a Senior Software Analyst at PCMag and an aspiring comic book writer.
-I’ve covered E3, New York Comic Con, Special Edition: NYC, PAX East, and other nerd-events because, well, we’re a collection of big ol’ geeks.
+I’ve covered E3, New York Comic Con, Special Edition: NYC, PAX East, and other nerd-events because, well, I’m a big ol’ geek.

 Still, my love for all things shiny and digital–despite such obvious technological shortcomings–lead to jobs penning gadget- and video game-related nerd-copy for 1UP, E-Gear, Game Theory with Scott Steinberg, Laptop, LifeStyler, Parenting, PC Magazine, Sync, Wise Bread, and WWE.
 I’ve also appeared on NTN24 TV (Colombia) to discuss E3, console games, and mobile games.
 I’ve sat on and created panels at New York Comic Con and PAX East.